Your Primer on Parental Controls

 For a brief time some years ago, parental controls were all the rage.
 It seemed that every commercial for internet service, every radio advertisement, and every news segment focused around the novelty of parents being able to control what their kids accessed online.

 Since then, parental controls have faded into the background of most conversations surrounding how we use tech-- but it's tough to understand why.
 Parental controls are an excellent way to ensure the content your family consumes (whether it's via television or the internet) is safe.
 While the technology is no longer fresh and exciting, parents shouldn't overlook the tremendous benefits it has to offer any household.
-If you need help setting parental controls for your Buckeye Broadband cable tv service, be sure to visit the myBuckeye help portal that includes help documents and videos for different cable devices.

 Parental controls are a form of restriction that allow caregivers to control how and when their children access the internet or watch television.
 Some are as simple as time limits to avoid excessive tech use; others are a little more labor-intensive and keep impressionable kids away from less-savory corners of the internet.
 They can be used to: